Design, Engineering & Excitement!

 By doing your new design, plus several updates in advance, you have enough to do updates for the next 12-15 years, or 4-5 refreshes.
 Styles will have changed by then, so then you can do a larger revision.
 They obviously didn’t do that with the 300, and sales suffered needlessly.

-In the case of the 300, they already have an ideal form for a large car, and they could get away with making fewer, minor changes for at each update.
+With the 300, they already have an ideal form for a large car, and they could get away with making fewer, minor changes at each update.
 They say it’s like a Bentley, why not embrace that and use a few more cues from that make?